Jackpines (PNT) Natural Area

-A small PNT enclave within the southern portion of the Winagami WPP.
-Located about 25 west of the Lesser Slave Lake.
+This small Natural Area (PNT) is an enclave within the southern portion of Winagami Wildland Provincial Park.
+It is located about 25 km west of the western shore of Lesser Slave Lake.

 Jackpines (PNT) NA and adjoining and nearby sites.